 There are caves and alcoves in the Grand Canyon which are still unexplored, and even undiscovered.
 While many people have sought out at least 335 of these, it’s thought there may be 600 to 700 more.
 Are you brave enough to go searching for them?

-Maybe not – as only one of these caves is available for public visitation – and that’s the Cave of the Domes.
+Only one of the caves is available for public visitation – and that’s the Cave of the Domes.

-Do you know any fun or interesting facts about the Grand Canyon that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Grand Canyon?
+Share them in the comments below!